 Contributed by Megan| Wandertoes| Follow her on Instagram

 Explore the Harry Potter locations

 I am a huge Harry Potter fan.
-One of my favourite things to do in London is find the film locations from the Potter films.
+One of my favorite things to do in London is to find film locations from the Potter films.
 The biggest and arguably the best Potter experience in London is the Warner Bros Studio Tour – a collection of props, sets and costumes from all the movies, complete with the real Hogwarts Great Hall.

 This is a magical experience, especially if you are traveling to London with your kids.
 You’ll need to catch a train from London Euston to Watford (just outside of London) and book your tickets in advance.

 If you are short on time in London, head over to Kings Cross.
 This is a popular and central area of London and is home to a few film locations.
 Head to Platform 9 to find the 9 and 3/4 sign; the infamous entrance to the Hogwarts Express platform.
 Next door to Kings Cross is St Pancras International Station; the location used during the Chamber of Secrets film when Harry and Ron are trying to decide how to get to school after they miss the train.

 The films made use of some of the most iconic landmarks in London, so don’t forget to check out St Pauls Cathedral (seen in the Half-Blood Prince), London Zoo (seen in The Philosopher’s Stone), Piccadilly Circus (seen in the Deathly Hallows) and Charing Cross Road (home of the Leaky Cauldron).

 Contributed by Katie & Calum| Creative Travel Guide| Follow them on Instagram